UKCloud/documentation/articles/openshift/oshift-how-custom-error-page.md

 To complete the steps in this article, you must have the `oc` command installed and have a suitable account on your OpenShift cluster.
 Specifically, it is assumed you know the authentication credentials that need to be supplied to `oc login`.

-Your OpenShift cluster must be version 3.11 or later, and must be enabled for router logging.
-If your OpenShift routers do not have the "syslog" sidecar container enabled then raise a request on the UKCloud Portal requesting this functionality.
+Your OpenShift cluster must be version 3.x.

 ## Editing the "Application Not Available" page